Notes for Mary E. Goodbread

 On the spelling and pronunciation of the family name: The most common spelling of the family name was Hathcock until about 1870.
 The Madison County, Alabama group uniformly used Hathcock, and no doubt pronounced the name with a short a.
 In 1868, Alfred signed his homestead papers Alfred Hethcock.
 The spelling standardized as Heathcock between 1870 and 1880, although the name continued to be pronounced as heather rather than leaf, no doubt as a result of the earlier common usage of the pronunciation Hathcock.

-In 1880, John & Mary Heathcock lived in Wilson County, with eight children all at home.
+In the 1880 census, John & Mary Heathcock lived in Wilson County, with eight children, all at home.
 John and Mary are recorded again in the 1900 Wilson County census, in Sutherland Springs.

 John died 1 June 1904